Sodium tetrasulfide: Reactions and applications

 These materials, which have the approximate formula (C_{2}H_{4})S_{x}]_{n} (x ~ 4), are highly resistant to degradation by solvents and acids.

 Popular culture

 In The Simpsons season 2 episode 14, Principal Charming, Bart learns about sodium tetrasulfide in class and then uses its herbicidal properties to vandalize the schoolyard.
+The compound is illustrated as a white powder, although Principal Skinner refers to the incorrectly-labelled substance as 'sodium tetrasulfate', which does not exist.